-Figure 4: Journey map and role playing activity
+Figure 4.
+Journey map and role playing activity

-This activity showed during the workshop different mental models and social structures internalised that were representing young NEETS (often stereotyped). "spoiled", "de-motivated" Words as "lazy", "bored", were minimisina the multi-dimensional characterisation of young people that do not work or study that are actually experiencing intergenerational difficulties, psychopathological symptoms, domestic, social and economic difficulties, social isolation, reduced access to community services and cultural exclusion, crime/violence concerns and substance abuse.
+This activity showed during the workshop different mental models and social structures internalised that were representing young NEETS (often stereotyped).
+Words as "lazy", "bored", "spoiled", "de-motivated" were minimising the multidimensional characterisation of young people that do not work or study that are actually experiencing intergenerational difficulties, psychopathological symptoms, domestic, social and economic difficulties, social isolation, reduced access to community services and cultural exclusion, crime/violence concerns and substance abuse.
 But institutionalised social structures were also emerging, especially in the play role, in the way other roles and care paths (for example social work or mental health practitioners) assumed a paternalistic interaction with young people.
 Which is one of the major barriers in help-seeking from young people and the major element that characterised unfriendly medical services.
 Through a corporal reflexivity process (Vink & Koskela-Houtari, 2021) participants could develop their awareness on their future role as Link Workers and the need to transform the support system for young NEETs.